onurcasun/Testing/README.md

 ## Welcome

-This is my own testing repository which I implement and test any algorithms.
+This is my own testing repository which I implement and test any algorithms in Java.

 ## Folder Structure